dgroomes/mongodb-playground/misc/README.md

   delete the `misc/` sub-project and the other sub-project will still work.
 * DONE make the sampling code print a consolidate output instead of the bulky JSON.
 The bulkiness is especially annoying when doing the multiple invocations of the refresh and query and timing the execution time in `materialized/`
+* DONE Make utility Mongo scripts to load the zips data into Mongo.
+This is to easily extract state-specific zip code data.